Photo by Shutterstock

 U.S. travelers who want to visit the Portuguese islands of the Azores or Madeira should be aware that they both have their own rules for entry.

-International travelers arriving in Romania, including Americans, can skip a 14-day quarantine requirement if they provide proof of vaccination (completed at least 10 days prior to arrival) or proof of recovery from COVID-19, according to the Romanian Embassy.
+International travelers arriving in Romania, including Americans, can skip a 14-day quarantine requirement if they provide proof of vaccination (completed at least 10 days prior to arrival) or proof of recovery from COVID-19, according to the U.S. Embassy in Romania.
 Children 3 and younger are exempt.
 Children age 3 to 16 must provide a negative COVID PCR test from within 72 hours of travel.

 Seychelles was one of the very first countries to begin welcoming vaccinated travelers earlier this year.
 But now the island nation is welcoming all visitors regardless of vaccination status as long as they have a negative PCR test result from within 72 hours of travel.
-There’s no quarantine requirement, but they must have travel insurance and need to stay at licenced establishments.
-Those traveling from South Africa, Brazil, India, Bangladesh, Nepal, and Pakistan are currently restricted from entering.
+There’s no quarantine requirement, but they must have travel insurance and need to apply for travel authorization online.

 Fully vaccinated U.S. citizens or those who have recently recovered from COVID-19 can enter Slovenia, according to the Slovenian government.